nguyenvinhlinh/Mining-Rig-Monitor-Document/docs/index.md

 ## Abstract
 At first, I am inspired of many mining rig monitor software such as Minerstats, HiveOS, BrainOS.
-They do good jobs, They really help the community so much, the crypto industry really appriciate your contribution.
-I am a minerstats user, and I love their software!
+They do good jobs, They really help the community so much, the crypto industry really appriciate their contribution.
+In particular, I am a minerstats user, and I love their software!
 Really cool!
-This software is an opensource version which do monitor mining rigs.
+This software is an opensource version of Minerstat which do monitor mining rigs.

 For a mining farm, they can selfhost this software and play with it!

 If someone could create such a great thing and opensource it (Bitcoin, Monero, Xmrig, Linux kernel, and many many thing ....), yes, this piece of software can be opensource too!